-Is Dublin safe for new and unexpecting travelers?
+Is Dublin safe for new and unsophisticated travelers?

-When you think of Ireland, it’s difficult not to picture the rolling greenery, a pint of Guinness, and ‘the Pale.’
+We don’t know about you, but when we think of Ireland, it’s difficult not to picture the rolling greenery, a little tiny old leprechaun, a pint of Guinness, and ‘the Pale.’

 Table of Contents